flutter/website/src/content/get-started/fwe/layout.md

 ### Constraints

-Understanding “constraints” in Flutter is  an important part of understanding how Flutter’s layout algorithm works.
+Understanding "constraints" in Flutter is  an important part of understanding how Flutter's layout algorithm works.

 The following resources teach you what constraints are and some widgets that